Category Archives: Russian Royals

 by Susan Flantzer © Unofficial Royalty 2018

 Alexei Petrovich, Tsarevich of Russia, heir to the Russian throne, was the elder of the two sons of Peter I (the Great), Emperor of All Russia and his first wife Eudoxia Feodorovna Lopukhina.
 He was born on February 28, 1690, at Preobrazhensky, a village east of Moscow where the Romanov tsars had a summer residence.
-Peter was very proud of his son’s birth, which was celebrated with banquets and fireworks.
+Peter was very proud of his son’s birth and celebrated it with banquets and fireworks.

 Alexei had one younger brother who lived to be only seven months old: